hackoregon/data-science-pet-containers/README.md

     where `<database>` is the name of the database.

     At restore time, a new database will be created (`-C -c`).
-This is done by DROPping existing objects; the `--if-exists` keeps this drop from failing if the objects don’t exist.
+This is done by DROPping existing objects; the `--if-exists` keeps the DROPs from failing if the objects don’t exist.
 3. Copy the database backup files to `data-science-pet-containers/containers/Backups`.
 Note that